anatolykabakov/programming/README.md

 # TODO

 1. Complete the repository description
-2. Python3 basics
-3. GOF
+2. GOF
-4. Bash
+3. Bash
-5. CMake
+4. CMake
-6. CI/CD for this repo
+5. CI/CD for this repo

 # License